-Activities - Activities funded under the program will meet argent needs that are not being met by available public and private sources.
+Activities - Activities funded under the program will meet urgent needs that are not being met by available public and private sources.

-Building - Any building or structure assisted under that program shall be operated for the purpose specified in the plan:
+Building -- Any building or structure assisted under that program shall be operated for the purpose specified in the consolidated plan

-- [.
-For at least 10 years in the case of assistance involving new construction, substantial rehabilitation, or acquisition of a facility, - 2.
-For at least 3 years in the case of assistance involving non-substantial rehabilitation or repair of abuilding or structure.
+1. For a period of not less than 10 years in the case of assistance involving new construction, substantial rehabilitation, or acquisition of a facility,

+2. For a period of not less than 3 years in the case of assistance involving non-substantial rehabilitation or repair of a building or structure.